PluMGMK/hmidrv_hdaudio/README.md

 ## `TODO` list
 * Figure out cause of skipping in looping sounds, and eliminate it
-* Likewise figure out and eliminate cause of stale data in CD Audio buffer(s), resulting in random snippets of audio intervening every 105 ms or so
+* Likewise figure out and eliminate cause of CD Audio buffer underrun, resulting in unpleasant skipping
-  * In fact, CD Audio seems to constantly clip when working in no-paging mode…
 * Write a detector (for `HMIDET.386`) to complement the driver
 * Expand the build/installation process so it can be run from modern operating systems and/or DOS without QBASIC installed
 * Implement support for volume control of CD Audio even when the drive doesn't have built-in audio capability